 Local photographer Andrée Thorpe has been photographing life on farms for four years.
 She goes beyond capturing daily activities to focus on what it really means to have a deep commitment to the land, to the community, and to social good.
 She has learned that farming is serious hard work and that you cannot be afraid to embrace it.
 Andrée has published a beautiful book called Fields of Hope.
 It is a collection of images that celebrates farmers and their way of life.
 With it, the goal is to create a sequence of images in unity to praise and honour their craft and … Continue reading Fields of Hope: Fundraiser for YA!

+Mentor application deadline extended to November 6th.
 We are seeking Host Mentor Farms for the YA Apprenticeship Program in Alberta, Saskatchewan and Manitoba We are excited to announce that in 2021, in addition to Alberta, we will be expanding the Young Agrarians Apprenticeship program into Saskatchewan and Manitoba.
 We are actively seeking farms and ranches in Alberta, Saskatchewan and Manitoba to join our program and grow the next generation of regenerative agriculture practitioners.
-We are looking for farmers who are dedicated stewards of the land; are skilled and enthusiastic teachers who have a passion for mentoring young and aspiring farmers; and have a farm philosophy that recognizes the connectedness of the … Continue reading Call for Mentors: Young Agrarians Apprenticeship Program
+We are looking for farmers who are dedicated stewards of the land; are skilled and enthusiastic teachers who have a passion for mentoring young and aspiring farmers; and have a farm … Continue reading Call for Mentors: Young Agrarians Apprenticeship Program

 The author, Kyla, at the BIPOC farming immersion at Soul Fire Farm.
 Photo by Quin Buck, @kisewehtawin.
 On June 18th, Statistics Canada released an infographic thanking Canadian farmers for their role in the Canadian food chain and for helping to get food on the table of millions of Canadians.
 Amongst the facts about growing fruit and meat production, I couldn’t help but notice the glaring omission of labour and violence that has led us to where we are in the narrative around the Canadian food chain.
 Now without a doubt, if you ate today you can thank a farmer.
 But … Continue reading Farming in Canada: Who else do you have to thank?